 By Wendy O. Hickey, Esq.

-Wendy co-authored an article “What You Need To Know About Vaughan Affidavits”which was published in Massachusetts Lawyers Weekly, October 27, 2006 and regularly writes on various family law topics for the Boston Bar Association Family Law Section Newsletter.
-Wendy was named a Rising Star by Boston Magazine’s publication of Super Lawyers in 2011.
+Wendy co-authored “What You Need To Know About Vaughan Affidavits” which was published in Massachusetts Lawyers Weekly, October 27, 2006 and regularly writes on various family law topics for the Boston Bar Association Family Law Section Newsletter.

 She has lectured at CLE’s on the topic of International Child Abductions under the Hague Convention.